ElsiKora/elsikora-react-placeholder/README.md

 </div>
 ```

-This happens because the placeolder has no intrinsic width.
+This happens because the placeholder has no intrinsic width.
 You can fix it by
-applying `flex: 1` to the placeolder container via the `containerClassName` prop.
+applying `flex: 1` to the placeholder container via the `containerClassName` prop.

 For example, if you are using Tailwind, your code would look like this: